Today, every 6 out of 10 people are graduates. Hence when looking for a job, graduates are bound to face competition.

 6. Problem solving skill:

 The ability to think neutrally, fast and logically are needed for problem solving.
-No matter what kinds of problems arise, problem solving skill will enable you to think differently and come up with quick and practical solution.
+No matter what kinds of problems arise, problem solving skill will help you think differently and come up with quick and practical solution.

 7. Planning and organization skill: